Centre for Social Justice

-The Centre for Social Justice (CSJ) is an independent centre-right think tank based in the United Kingdom, co-founded in 2004 by Iain Duncan Smith, Tim Montgomerie, Mark Florman and Philippa Stroud.
+The Centre for Social Justice (CSJ) is an independent centre-right think tank based in the United Kingdom, co-founded in 2004 by Iain Duncan Smith, Tim Montgomerie, and Philippa Stroud.

 Political positions

 The organisation's stated aim is to "put social justice at the heart of British politics".
-While the think-tank states it is politically independent, it has been labelled one of the most influential on the British Conservative Party under the leadership of David Cameron.
+While the think-tank states it is politically independent, it was labelled one of the most influential on the British Conservative Party under the leadership of David Cameron.

 Policy programmes and impact

 One of the CSJ's most notable reports was Breakthrough Britain.
 It has also produced well-publicised reports on gang culture, modern slavery, addiction, family breakdown, and educational failure.
 In 2012 the CSJ announced that it would carry out the study Breakthrough Britain II.
 The CSJ has also played important roles in the design and development of Universal Credit and in championing the introduction of the Modern Slavery Act 2015.